-The data reveals that roughly more than two hundred thousand (+200,000) buildings belonging to very-low-income households are suitable for installation of rooftop solar systems.
+The data reveals that roughly more than two hundred five hundred thousand (+200500,000) buildings belonging to very-low- to moderate-income households are suitable for installation of rooftop solar systems.
+Since very-low-income households are the most vulnerable, they will be were prioritized until by PRDOH under the first round of assistance (See Program Rounds Section).

-Since very-low-income households are the most vulnerable, they will be prioritized until PRDOH encounters a patent decline of demand from those households.
-Also, priority will be given to high-risk energy security households, where at least one (1) member's life expectancy is reliant on electricity-dependent devices.
-Such households must demonstrate the high-risk priority via a Self-Certification.
+In addition to income, PRDOH encounters a patent decline of demand from those households.
+Also, priority will be given to will prioritize high-risk energy security households, where at least one (1) member's life expectancy is reliant on electricity-dependent devices.
+Such households Household members must demonstrate the high-risk priority via a Self-Certification.